Fillier scores 2, Canada beats US in women's hockey again - ExBulletin

 Cayla Barnes had a goal and an assist and Nicole Hensley stopped 17 shots for the US

-An intense and at times spirited game was decided after an undisciplined call against US veteran defender Megan Keller, who crossed a Canadian player during a scrum at the benches.
+An intense and at times spirited game was decided after an undisciplined call against US veteran defender Megan Keller, who crossed a Canadian player during a bench scrum.

 Brianne Jenner took care of the goal by driving into the right circle and feeding a wide-open Fillier, who slammed the puck into the left post.
-It was a mirror image of Filliers’ first two goals in the series, both coming on tap-ins.
+It was a mirror image of Fillier’s first two goals of the series, with both on tap-ins.

 Although he had not seen a replay, American coach Joel Johnson downplayed Keller’s penalty.

-The Americans, who gave up two goals on Canada’s first two shots on Monday, have yet to enjoy a lead in the two games.
+The Americans, who had to concede two goals on Monday with Canada’s first two shots on the net, do not yet have a lead in the two games.

 COMMENTS: Three-time US Olympian Kacey Bellamy was honored at a pregame ceremony in which US hockey officials presented her with a No. 22 jersey.
-Bellamy retired in May 2020. … The US has a hole in its schedule after a COVID-19 lockdown forced Russia to withdraw from a three-game series in Belfast, Northern Ireland, starting November 9. live in today.
-We just have to learn to adapt and adapt, says Katie Million, director of the USA Hockeys women’s national team programs.
-Million tries to schedule another opponent, although the games are unlikely to be played in Belfast. … USA F Abby Roque didn’t play and was spotted on crutches on Sunday.
+Bellamy retired in May 2020. … The US has a hole in its schedule after a COVID-19 lockdown forced Russia to withdraw from a three-game series in Belfast, Northern Ireland, starting November 9.
+“It’s the world we live in today.
+We just have to learn to adapt and adapt,” said Katie Million, director of USA Hockey’s women’s national team programs.
+Million is trying to schedule another opponent, although the matches are unlikely to be played in Belfast. … USA F Abby Roque didn’t play and was spotted on crutches on Sunday.
 She fell awkwardly on her right ankle in the third period on Friday.

 More AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports